larsjuhljensen/JensenLab/_pages/training_textmining.md

 Use the buttons in the popup to copy the data into a spreadsheet/text file or save it in tabular format.

-_Which information is being saved in addition to what is shown in the popup?_
+_Which information is then provided in addition to what is shown in the popup?_

 ### 1.2 Information retrieval